 Search engines, and Google in particular, have many algorithms.
-Some people may think that these algorithms can actually read and understand the content.
-Then, based on an emotional judgment, they decide which content is best.
+Some people may think that these algorithms can actually read and understand the content; Then, on an emotional judgment, decide which content is best.
 Search engines actually just scan the content and sort pages based on mathematical algorithms.

 Say for example you see a document in a language you can not read.
 And say you know 検索エンジン is Japanese for search engines.